TelluriumCrystal/ocap-legacy/README.md

 ```

 ## Revival
-When the original developent of OCAP was abandoned, the data collection/map data server was shut down.
-We are currently in the
-process of re-writing the application to facilitate running the application on a local server only.
+When the original development of OCAP was abandoned, the data collection/map data server was shut down.
+We are currently in the process of re-writing the application to facilitate running the application on a local server only.
 The tool is currently functional at this time, instruction updates to follow in a later update.

 ## Credits